 Federal

 The U.S. EPA is the federal agency charged with administering the federal Clean Air Act Amendments of 1990, which established a number of requirements.
 The U.S. EPA oversees state and local implementation of federal Clean Air Act requirements.
 The Clean Air Act Amendments require the U.S. EPA to approve State Implementation Plans to meet and/or maintain the national ambient standards.
-The federal (and California) ambient air quality standards are shown in Table 7-1.
+The federal air quality standards are shown in Table 7-1.

 State

 The California Air Resources Board is the state agency responsible for coordinating both state and federal air pollution control programs in California.
 In 1988, the State Legislature adopted the California Clean Air Act, which established a statewide air pollution control program.
 The California Clean Air Act’s requirements include annual emission reductions, increased development and use of low emission vehicles, and submittal of air quality attainment plans by air districts.
-The California Air Resources Board has established state ambient air quality standards, shown in Table 7-2.
-Additionally, the California Air Resources Board has established state standards for pollutants that have no federal ambient air quality standard, including sulfate, visibility, hydrogen sulfide, and vinyl chloride.
+The California Air Resources Board established state ambient air quality standards for the same pollutants required under the Clean Air Act, as shown in Table 7-2.
+Additionally, the California Air Resources Board established state standards for pollutants that have no federal ambient air quality standard, including sulfate, visibility, hydrogen sulfide, and vinyl chloride.

 Table 7-1.
-Federal and California Ambient Air Quality Standards
+Federal Ambient Air Quality Standards